The audiologists.org Reviews Team puts in the hours. Check out how we get to our recommendations.

 • Jabra Enhance.
 Jabra Enhance medical-grade hearing aids offer similar quality as prescription devices for people with mild to moderate hearing loss.
 The company’s customer service, including virtual and in-person support from audiologists, help set Jabra Enhance apart.

-• Lexie.
+• Lexie Hearing.
 Modern technology can offer great perks, but not everyone is tech-savvy.
 Lexie’s easy-to-use devices don’t require you to be.

 • Sontro.
 These BTE hearing aids are some of the more discreet on the market.
 The otoTune app helps the user match their device to their environment.